Rhafenstein/Weekly-Report/README.md

 3. Browse the three pages: Overview, Trends & Significance, Risk Trend (if your export has a "Risk level (Initial)" column), and Daily Detail.

 To refresh with a new day's numbers, just upload a new export — it's a full cumulative list each time, so the dashboard rebuilds the whole picture from scratch.

-## Updating this repo

-This is a single self-contained HTML file (`index.html`) — no build step, no dependencies to install.
-To publish a new version:

-1. Replace `index.html` in this repo with the updated file.
-2. Commit and push (or use GitHub's "Upload files" button in the web UI to drag-and-drop the replacement).
-3. If GitHub Pages is enabled, the live link updates automatically within a minute or two.

-## Turning on GitHub Pages (one-time)

-Settings → Pages → under "Build and deployment," set Source to "Deploy from a branch," pick your main branch and the `/ (root)` folder → Save.
-GitHub will give you the live URL a moment later.